-(r) Provisions
+(n) Provisions

 A provision is recognized when the Group, as a result of a past event, has a present obligation (legal or constructive) that can be estimated reliably, and it is probable that the Group will be required to settle that obligation (an outflow of economic benefits will be required).
 Provisions are measured at management's best estimate of the expenditure required to settle the obligation at the end of the reporting period and are discounted to present value where the effect is material.
-For details regarding significant provisions recognized as of December 31, 2021 and December 31, 2020 please refer to Note 22 Provisions.

-(s) Cost of sales
+(o) Cost of sales

 In the line "Cost of sales", the Group recognizes platform fees to distributors, which are related to revenues from in-app purchases and costs of using servers of external suppliers.
 Platform fees to distributors are recognized over time in line with the recognition of revenues from in-app purchases.
 Server costs are recognized when incurred.